 2. Let your child have a choice from more than just a couple of glasses frames

 The best thing you can do to help your child accept and wear eyeglasses is to have him or her choose the frames.
-While for financial reasons you will most likely not have carte blanche for any frame in the store, your child should be able to choose from at least 5 frames that he or she already likes.
-This may mean starting from an initial choice of around 25 or more children’s eyeglasses frames within your budget.
+While for financial reasons you will most likely be able to pick any frame in the store, your child should be able to choose from at least 5 frames that he or she likes.
+This may mean starting from an initial choice of around 15 or more children’s eyeglasses frames within your budget.